-The CFD model was constructed using a polar coordinate meshing system suited to the airport's design layout.
-The work scope included constructing a CFD model incorporating provision of smoke extraction grilles from supplied drawings and extraction rates based upon operational specification.
+The CFD model was constructed using a polar coordinate meshing system suited to the particular layout of the airport's design.
+The work scope included construction of a CFD model (above), including provision of smoke extraction grilles from supplied drawings and extraction rates based upon operational specification.

-Both transient and steadystate simulations were undertaken.
-Steady-state results showed the overall flow regimes including major heat and smoke product sources, air inlet and smoke extraction.
-Steadystate results reflect a "worsecase" scenario of continuous fire with constant heat and smoke release; and fail to reflect the effectiveness of smokeextraction units over а specified period of time.
+Both steady-state and transient simulations were undertaken.
+Results of the steadystate cases showed the overall flow regimes including major heat and smoke product sources, air inlet and smoke extraction.
+However, steady-state results reflect a "worstcase" scenario of a continuous fire with constant heat and smoke release, and fail to reflect the effectiveness of the smoke-extraction units over a specified period of time.

-Transient calculations were

-needed to show the accumulation and dissipation of smoke product, its layering and expected visibility at head height, throughout the progression of each fire simulated.
-As before, the CFD model incorporated operation of the smoke extraction system whilst assuming that the normal ventilation system is inactive, but with the addition of a representative fire curve over time.
+Transient calculations were needed to show the accumulation and dissipation of smoke product, its layering and the expected visibility at head height, throughout the progression of each fire simulated.
+As before, the CFD model incorporated operation of the smoke extraction system whilst assuming that the normal ventilation system is inactive, but now with the addition of a representative fire curve over time.